Lactation Consultant’s Advice about Choosing the Right Doctor for Your Baby (no matter your planned birth-setting)...

 Yes!
 It absolutely applies!

-In the same way that parents who deliver with a midwife prepare a Plan B for birth (in case of a hospital transfer) there is wisdom, too, in asking your midwife for referrals in selecting a doctor just in case your baby needs one during the early days.
+In the same way that parents who deliver with a midwife prepare a Plan B for birth (in case of a hospital transfer) there is a lot of wisdom in asking your midwife for referrals in selecting a doctor just in case your baby needs one during the early days.
 Midwives can be an excellent referral source for families seeking like-minded physicians.
 In fact, there are two points when families who see midwives will need to have their baby's care transferred to a doctor.

 These two points during midwifery care are:

 Remember that selecting a doctor for your baby "just in case" won't mean that your baby won't continue seeing your midwife for their healthy and normal newborn care.
-It simply means is that you will be prepared when your midwife is ready to transfer your baby's healthcare to a doctor.
+It simply means that you will be prepared when your midwife is ready to transfer your baby's healthcare to a doctor.
+Also, rest assured that just because your baby has to see a doctor during your early weeks for medical reasons, doesn’t mean you can’t resume care with your midwife until baby is old enough to graduate out of their care.

 Some important things to think about: